Migration Guide

 transform

 The fourth argument has been changed from boolean to FormatterOptions.
 With FormatterOptions, you can now specify timezone and locale settings.
 Additionally, ParserOptions has been added as a parameter before FormatterOptions.
-Since the timezone plugin has been integrated into the main library, the transformTZ function has been deprecated.
+Since the timezone plugin has been integrated into the main library, the transformTZ function is now obsolete.

 import { transform } from 'date-and-time';